 NHFP Fellows generally do not have privileges to access their HF grant in STGMS.
 The budget proposal is submitted by, and a grant is awarded to, the institution under the direction of the Admin PI (e.g. mentor/advisor).
 The Fellow (Science PI) can only view the grant.
 Please work with your faculty contact to submit the budget, report, or request.

-The cost of a standing desk or ergonomic chair is an unallowable charge under your Fellowship.
-If it is essential to improving your work environment due to health reason, the cost may be a covered by your Host Institution.
-Please contact the appropriate personnel at your Host Institution to inquire about the purchase.
+Depending on your employment status, an office supply essential to improving your work environment due to a health reason may be covered by your host institution.
+Please contact the appropriate personnel at your Host Institution to inquire about the purchase and the policies at your host institution.

 Hiring Status and Benefits

 The NHFP does not require a specific title or type of employment.
-This matter is at the discretion of the Host Institution.
+This matter is at the discretion of the host institution.
+Host institutions must offer you the opportunity to be an employee.
 You may choose the hiring status that best fits your needs.
-Should you decide that the initial option is not the best fit, you may choose a different option at the start of a new year.

-Since you are logged in under your account STGMS will default to your Current & Pending Support.
-An administrator at the Host Institution should log in under their account and upload the Fellow’s C&P on behalf of the faculty contact.
+STGMS will default to your Current and Pending Support (C&P) since you are logged in under your account.
+An administrator at your institution should log in under their account and upload the Fellow’s C&P.

-All leaves of absence must be in accordance with the standard practices and policies of the Host Institution.
-If paid leave (medical) is a benefit provided to you and paid for by your Host Institution, Grants Administration does not need to provide approval.
-For all other situations contact the Grant Administration office for approval.
+All other leaves of absence must be in accordance with the standard practices and policies of the host institution.
+If the paid leave (medical) is a benefit provided to you and paid for by your host institution, Grants Administration does not need to provide approval.
+Contact the STScI Grant Administration office for clarification or if you have specific questions.

 Prior written approval must be obtained from STScI Grants Administration for all foreign travel that is not specified in the approved budget.